Making a professional conduct allegation against a CIfA accredited professional or Registered Organisation

 - by discussion amongst parties, or perhaps arbitration or mediation

 - referring the matter to the police or other authorities (see below)

 CIfA will not get involved in contractual or professional disputes, only allegations of professional misconduct by individuals or Registered Organisations.

 - Raise your concerns with the person or organisation before making a complaint: use any appropriate procedures

 - Check your allegation relates to professional and ethical behaviour in relation to archaeological affairs and the study and care of the historic environment covered by the CIfA Code of conduct and/or regulations and standards

-- If you have been subject to any form of harassment we would encourage members to be aware of the BAJR guidance Respect: acting against harassment in archaeology, the routes open to individuals who feel they have been subject to any form of harassment, and to seek support from the organisations identified in this BAJR guide.
+- If you have been subject to any form of harassment we would encourage you to read the BAJR Guide – Respect: acting against harassment in archaeology.
+This provides information on the routes open to individuals who feel they have been subject to any form of harassment, and to seek support from the organisations identified in this BAJR guide.
 The guide is primarily aimed at field archaeologists, whether they be volunteers, students, or those employed within the commercial sector and the organisations who run excavations.
 It provides an initial point of reference and is designed primarily to signpost services and create procedures to prevent cases of bullying and harassment, including sexual harassment.

 Complaints against CIfA

 A complaint against CIfA can come about from dissatisfaction about any aspect of CIfA’s services, including actions of a member of staff or individual member of the Board of Directors or Advisory Council, or the CIfA NVQ Assessment Centre.
 A complaint should be submitted using the ‘Complaints against the Chartered Institute for Archaeologists’ form which is available below along with a copy of the complaints against CIfA procedure.
 For complaints concerning the CIfA NVQ Assessment Centre please read 'Complaints about the CIfA NVQ Assessment Center assessment process', below.